 The actor made a successful comeback to cinema 15 years later with Gauri Shinde's English Vinglish, playing a housewife who learns English after feeling left out in her family.
 She also had a starring role in Tamil film Puli and followed English Vinglish with another successful outing in Mom, which also featured Nawazuddin Siddiqui and Akshaye Khanna.

 Sridevi's sudden death at the age of 54 has left her family and fans in shock and grief.
 The actor-wife of producer Boney Kapoor suffered a cardiac arrest in Dubai and passed away.
-She had gone to Dubai along with her family to attend her nephew Mohit Marwah's wedding.
-On her birthday anniversary today, we look at her journey from a child artist to India's first female superstar
+On her death anniversary today, we look at her journey from a child artist to India's first female superstar

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.